-Chances are you've done kettlebell swings at some point, whether it's in a group fitness class, with a personal trainer, or during a workout you created for yourself.
-It's a popular movement that many people are adopting these days to get stronger and improve their overall fitness level.
+Chances are high you've done kettlebell swings in a group fitness class, with a personal trainer, or during a workout you created for yourself (and good on you for making your own plan).
+It's an effective movement to get stronger and improve your overall fitness level.
 Kettlebell swings aren't as easy as they might seem, though, and it's common to see people perform this exercise with the wrong form.
 Think of this as your kettlebell swing crash course.

 "Both are hip-drive movements," Lopez said.
 "The back should not really be working in the swings because the abs are braced and legs are driving the hip motion."